 As I have said from the beginning of this interview on the inner causes of our environmental problems, what it essentially means is that humanity is being presented with an ultimate and unavoidable choice.
-Either we continue to go in the old selfish and competitive ways of the past that will eventually lead to self-annihilation, or we embrace the new forces and energies that are dividing humanity into two opposing sides, thus leading every right-thinking person of goodwill towards an ever more obvious realisation—that we have to share the world’s resources as our last remaining hope.
+Either we continue to go in the old selfish and competitive ways of the past that will eventually lead to self-annihilation, or we embrace the new forces and energies that are dividing humanity into two opposing sides, thus leading every right-thinking person of goodwill towards a progressively more obvious realisation—that we have to share the world’s resources as our last remaining hope.

 Both sides in this epic struggle are confused and frustrated, not only the activists in all departments of life who are fighting against the self-interested governments and corporations.
 Even the proponents of commercialisation don’t know what to do with these new energies that they can sense and somehow perceive, however dimly or unconsciously, and from which their profit-making and personal ambition is the only source of relief.
 We are all in the same boat when it comes to our mass confusion regardless of what isms we cling onto of the left or right, because humanity is now coming of age—which in the most symbolic sense of all means that we are finally ready to accept the truth of our innate divinity and oneness, beyond any religious or theoretical interpretation of what these terms are supposed to mean.
 It’s as if the weather is not only asking us to stop dividing ourselves from our spiritual unity and interconnectedness, but it’s also imploring us to look at ourselves and perceive how we contribute to the inner causes of the world’s crises, for this is our final opportunity to collectively change from within.

-To recapitulate, you’ve explained that global transformation cannot come about through the ideas or advocacy work of civil society groups alone, however sensible and commendable their proposals: it can only fructify in the wake of a shift in consciousness among a majority of the world’s people.
+To recapitulate, you’ve explained that global transformation cannot come about through the ideas or advocacy work of civil society groups alone, however sensible and commendable their proposals: it can only emerge in the wake of a shift in consciousness among a majority of the world’s people.
 And this new consciousness and heartfelt awareness will need to be expressed, first and foremost, through massive popular protests that embrace the moral, spiritual and practical urgency of guaranteeing Article 25 for all people in all countries.
 That is the gateway to empowering the United Nations and ushering in a new era of international economic sharing and intergovernmental cooperation, as you’ve outlined with reference to your other writings.
 Thus somewhat paradoxically from the inner or spiritual perspective, it means there can be no enduring solution to the environmental crisis unless we also embrace the need for an urgent end to human material deprivation.
 Is that a fair summation of your thinking, or can you clarify or add anything further?